Music of Air

 Air is a visual novel developed by Key and published by Visual Arts in 2000.
-The story follows Yukito Kunisaki, a traveler who arrives in a quiet seaside town during summer who is on a search for the "girl in the sky" that his now-deceased mother told him about and was searching for too.
-In town, Yukito meets three strange girls and Yukito begins to suspect that one of them may in fact be the girl he has been searching for.
+The story follows Yukito Kunisaki, a traveler who arrives in a quiet seaside town during the summer and is on a search for the "girl in the sky" that his now-deceased mother told him about and was searching for too.
+In town, Yukito meets three strange girls, and Yukito begins to suspect that one of them may in fact be the girl he has been searching for.
 It was adapted by Toei Animation into an animated film in 2005 directed by Osamu Dezaki with music direction by Yoshikazu Suo.
 Kyoto Animation also adapted it into a 13-episode anime television series broadcast in 2005, along with an additional two episodes also broadcast in 2005, directed by Tatsuya Ishihara with music direction by Shinji Orito.
 The discography of Air and its anime adaptations consists of one EP, one single, two soundtracks, and three remix albums.

 The core of the discography is the two original soundtrack albums.
 The visual novel's soundtrack, which was also used for the anime series, was produced by Key Sounds Label and released in 2002.
-The music on the soundtrack was composed and arranged by Jun Maeda, Shinji Orito and Magome Togoshi.
+The music on the soundtrack was composed and arranged by Jun Maeda, Shinji Orito, and Magome Togoshi.
 A soundtrack for the animated film was released in 2005 by Frontier Works.
 The music on the film soundtrack was mainly composed and arranged by Yoshikazu Suo.
-Three remix albums were released for the visual novel in 2000, 2003 and 2020, and a remix album was released for the film in 2005.
+Three remix albums were released for the visual novel in 2000, 2003, and 2020, and a remix album was released for the film in 2005.
 A single for the visual novel was released in 2001 containing a vocal version of a background music track from the game.
 An EP for the visual novel was released in 2006 covering the three pieces of theme music used in the game as well as two remix versions of the opening and ending themes.

 Albums

 Ornithopter

-Ornithopter is an arrange album released by Key for the Air visual novel, and was packaged with the first edition of the Air visual novel released on September 8, 2000 bearing the catalog number KYCD-0303.
+Ornithopter is an arrange album released by Key for the Air visual novel, and was packaged with the first edition of the Air visual novel released on September 8, 2000, bearing the catalog number KYCD-0303.
 Seven of the ten tracks on the album are arrange versions of background music featured in the visual novel, with the other three being the original versions of the game's three main theme songs "Tori no Uta", "Farewell song", and "Aozora".
 The seven background tracks were arranged by several people including Shinji Orito, Magome Togoshi, OdiakeS, and Kazuya Takase of I've Sound.
 The title of the album comes from ornithopter, an aircraft that flies by flapping its wings.